 Inferior buildings and insufficient facilities are also common in Arab schools.
-A study commissioned by The Follow-Up Committee on Arab Education in Israel found that not only did Arab classrooms accommodate more students, but also they were smaller than the schoolrooms of Jewish students - 20% of them measured less than 24 square meters in size. \xiii\ Of the 6,300 classrooms surveyed, 411, or 6.5%, were completely unsuitable for productive learning and instruction.
-Moreover, 80% of Arab schools had no gymnasiums; 82%, no large lecture halls; 33%, no laboratories, and 37%, no libraries. \xiii\
+A study commissioned by The Follow-Up Committee on Arab Education in Israel found that not only did Arab classrooms accommodate more students, but also they were smaller than the schoolrooms of Jewish students - 20% of them measured less than 24 square meters in size. \xxiii\ Of the 6,300 classrooms surveyed, 411, or 6.5%, were completely unsuitable for productive learning and instruction.
+Moreover, 80% of Arab schools had no gymnasiums; 82%, no large lecture halls; 33%, no laboratories, and 37%, no libraries. \xxiii\

 In addition to these problems, the physical facilities themselves are also laden with health risks, such as asbestos and other hazardous substances.
 In Segev Shalom, an Arab Bedouin town in the Negev, the principal refused to open the door to human rights activists who came to inspect the school, which consisted of prefabricated structures that freeze in winter and boil in summer.
 The State has neglected education as one means of pressuring Bedouins in unrecognized villages to move to existing development towns.
 In 1998, eleven schools in unrecognized villages had no electricity until parents petitioned the Supreme Court, which ordered the Ministry of Education to provide generators.
-The State has neglected education as one means of pressuring Bedouins in unrecognized villages had no electricity until parents petitioned the Supreme Court, which ordered the Ministry of Education to provide generators.
+The state has a substance of the supreme Court, which ordered the Ministry of Education to provide generators.

 A further problem faced by many Palestinian children is that of reasonable access to a nearby school.
-In July 2000, Adalah and the ACRI filed a petition to the Supreme Court demanding that the Ramat HaNegev Regional Council and the Ministry of Education establish schools for Arab Bedouin children in the unrecognized village of Be'er Hadaj in the Negev. xxvi As there are no Arab schools in the area, these children must travel for 32-40 km each way to schools, after walking several kilometers from their homes to reach buses on main roads; with the result of low registration and attendance rates, especially for girls. xxvii As a result of the petition, the Ministry of Education agreed to and placed a temporary school (a caravan) in the center of Be'er Hadaj, however, the Regional Council issued a demolition order against it. xxviii The Ministry then removed the school and suggested another location for a temporary school near but outside of the village. xxix The school is set to open at the beginning of the 2001-2002 school year.
+In July 2000, Adalah and the ACRI filed a petition to the Supreme Court demanding that the Ramat HaNegev Regional Council and the Ministry of Education establish schools for Arab Bedouin children in the unrecognized village of Be'er Hadaj in the Negev. xxvi As there are no Arab schools in the area, these children must travel for 32-40 km each way to schools, after walking several kilometers from their homes to reach buses on main roads; with the result of low registration and attendance rates, especially for girls. xxvii As a result of the petition, the Ministry of Education agreed to and placed a temporary school (a caravan) in the center of Be'er Hadaj, however, the Regional Council issued a demolition order against it. xxviii The Ministry then removed the school and suggested another location for a temporary school near but outside of the village. xix The school is set to open at the beginning of the 2001-2002 school year.
 The Supreme Court is continuing to supervise the process of locating, placing, and opening the school.